-Skidmore, Owings & Merrill LLP (SOM) is one of the largest and most influential architecture, interior design, engineering, and planning firms in the world.
-Founded in 1936, we have completed more than 10,000 projects across 50+ countries.
+Skidmore, Owings & Merrill LLP (SOM) is one of the largest and most influential architecture, interior design, engineering, and urban planning firms in the world.
+Founded in 1936, we have completed more than 10,000 projects across 50-plus countries.
 We are renowned for our iconic buildings and our steadfast commitment to design excellence, innovation, and sustainability.

-SOM's robust portfolio contains some of the greatest design achievements in the modern era.
+SOM's unrivaled portfolio contains some of the greatest design achievements in the modern era.
 We have deep experience in a vast range of building types, from cutting-edge research facilities to soaring glass office towers.
 SOM has earned more than 1,700 awards and is the only practice to have twice been named ‘Firm of the Year’ by the American Institute of Architects.

 Collaboration is a guiding force at SOM.
 We believe the best results stem from an ongoing dialogue with all stakeholders.
 There are no pre-established formulas at SOM.
 We design each project to meet specific needs and conditions.